How to talk about death and funeral planning

 Tips for starting the difficult conversation

-Sometimes it can be difficult finding the right moment, though, so we have some suggestions:
+As it can be difficult to find the right moment, here are some suggestions to help you:

 Talk it through over a cup of tea

-While it’s an important topic, discussing your funeral plans in a relaxed and informal setting can make your loved ones more comfortable and open to asking questions.
+While it's an important topic, discussing your funeral plans in a relaxed setting can make your loved ones more comfortable and open to asking questions.

 Gather your adult children together

-However, while it’s a hard reality to face up to, talking openly about funeral planning will make things a lot easier for your family when the time does come.
+While it's a hard reality to face, talking openly about funeral planning will make things a lot easier for your family when the time comes.